-Arctic jazz: Bowhead whales have amazingly diverse songbook
+Arctic jazz: bowhead whales have amazingly diverse songbook

 "They are highly varied.
 Some sound absolutely haunting," said marine biologist Kit Kovacs of the Norwegian Polar Institute and the University Centre in Svalbard.
 "But others sound as though something wild is taking place in a barn."

 Whales use sound it to navigate, communicate and find prey and mates.
-Sound travels efficiently underwater and much further than light, and odours also do not transmit very well underwater.
+Sound travels efficiently underwater and much further than light, and odors also do not transmit very well underwater.

 "Whales sing to communicate 'intention,' in this case readiness to mate.
 The song is usually only performed by males to communicate both with other males - 'I am bigger, stronger more motivated, et cetera' - and to females - 'I am big, strong and highly motivated,'" Kovacs added.